Nutrition Expert

 INSTRUCTIONS

-1. With a knife, pierce a few holes in the skin of the sweet potato.
-Place the sweet potato (skin on) in the microwave.
-Cook on high for 6-10 minutes.
+Using a knife, pierce a few holes in the skin of the sweet potato to allow steam to escape.
+Place it in the microwave and cook on high for 6–10 minutes, or until soft to the touch and easily pierced with a knife.

 Picture

-2. In the food processor or blender, grind the rolled oats to coarse flour, then transfer to a large bowl and set aside.
+In a food processor or blender, pulse the rolled oats until they resemble a coarse flour.
+Transfer to a large mixing bowl and set aside.

 Picture

-5. Using your hands, divide the mixture into six pieces and form each into a burger patty.
+Using your hands, divide the mixture into six equal portions and shape each into a burger patty, pressing firmly to ensure they hold together.

 You May Also Like...